vlvrd/bondo/content/about/hikari.md

 something i've learned is that tech skills are not enough. your projects need purpose. i didn't like programming at 10yo because, even if i did like challenges, i wasn't having fun. same now.

-enter [hikari](http://www.github.com/vlvrd/hikari). a focus app that serves a personal purpose: getting *me* focused again.
+enter hikari: a focus app that serves a personal purpose: getting *me* focused again.

 {% glitch vlvrd-hikari %}